Chroot environment in a Linux Rescue VM

 mount /dev/sdc1 /rescue/boot/efi

 The /rescue/boot/ and /rescue/boot/efi partitions may not always be located on /dev/sdc2 or /dev/sdc1.
 If you encounter an error while trying to mount these partitions, check the /rescue/etc/fstab file to determine the correct devices for the /boot and /boot/efi partitions from the broken OS disk.
-Then, run the blkid command and compare the UUID from the /rescue/etc/fstab file with the output of blkid to determine the correct device for mounting the /rescue/boot/ and /rescue/boot/efi in the repair VM.
+Then, run the blkid command and compare the Universal Unique Identifier (UUID) from the /rescue/etc/fstab file with the output of the blkid command to determine the correct device for mounting /rescue/boot/ and /rescue/boot/efi in the repair VM.

-The mount /dev/mapper/rootvg-optlv /rescue/opt command may fail if the rootvg-optlv volume group is absent.
-If that's the case, you can bypass this command.
+The mount /dev/mapper/rootvg-optlv /rescue/opt command may fail if the rootvg-optlv volume group doesn't exist.
+In this case, you can bypass this command.

 mount -t proc /proc /rescue/proc